On a generalisation of Cameron's base size conjecture: Classical group preliminaries

 \subsection{Conjugacy classes}

 In this section we will give a brief description of the conjugacy classes of prime order elements in classical groups, and we will establish the notation and terminology that we will be using throughout.
 We refer the reader to~\cite[Chapter 3]{BG} for a more detailed description of those classes and to~\cite[Chapter 2]{BG} for a more detailed analysis of the basic properties of the classical groups, as well as their diagonal, field, graph, and graph-field automorphisms.
 We note that due to a theorem of Steinberg~\cite[Theorem 30]{Stein}, every element in an almost simple classical group is a product of an inner, a diagonal, a field, and a graph automorphism.
+A statement of this result consistent with our definitions and notation can be found in~\cite[2.1.3]{BG}

 First let $x\in G_I$ be an element of prime order $r$.
 We will say that $x$ is \emph{unipotent} if $r = p$ and that $x$ is \emph{semisimple} if $r\neq p$.
 The description of $x$ will differ depending on whether it is unipotent or semisimple, so we divide the analysis into two separate sections.